aclaf/flagrant/docs/explanation/concepts.md

 By default, option matching is case-sensitive: `--verbose` differs from `--Verbose` or `--VERBOSE`.
 The parser supports case-insensitive matching through configuration, which is particularly useful for Windows-style command-line interfaces where case-insensitive conventions are common.
 When case-insensitive matching is enabled, the parser normalizes all option names to lowercase during spec construction and during argument parsing.
 This allows `--verbose`, `--Verbose`, `--VERBOSE`, and any other case variation to match the same option spec.

 Canonical option names are preserved as defined in the spec regardless of the case used by the user.
-If an option's canonical name is "verbose" and the user provides `--VERBOSE`, the parse result contains the canonical name "verbose" while the alias field reflects the exact user input "VERBOSE".
+If an option's canonical name is "verbose" and the user provides `--VERBOSE`, the parse result contains the canonical name "verbose" while the alias field reflects the exact user input "VERBOSE."
 Case normalization applies to all resolution strategies including exact matching, alias matching, abbreviation matching, and negation matching.
 When abbreviations are enabled with case-insensitive matching, the prefix comparison occurs after case normalization.

 ### Underscore and dash conversion